Plastisol or Water based Ink for Screen Printing

 About Plastisol and Plastisol Advantages

 Plastisol is extremely versatile in that most printers never have to amend the ink.
-They are able to use it direct from the container without ever adjusting the viscosity or the strength.
+They are able to use it directly from the container without ever adjusting the viscosity or the strength.

 Plastisol comes in strengths from transparent to very opaque and most printers will have the various versions available to use, depending upon the type and color of fabric they are printing on.
 The various opacities of ink also vary greatly in price with the most opaque being the most expensive, mainly due to the cost of the increased pigment.